 Throughout most of the US, hangover foods owe a lot to the country’s Anglo roots — salty, greasy, fatty foods like bacon, eggs, grilled cheese sandwiches, or anything fried — the notable exception being the parts of the country where Hispanic culture abounds (think menudo, Mexican beef stomach soup).

 A hangover is called goma in the Guatemalan dialect of Spanish, and as throughout most of Latin America, something spicy is in order.
-A loving aunt once served me caldo de pollo (chicken broth) with chopped hot peppers swimming in it while my cousin looked on in jealousy: “All I ever get when I have goma is a lecture.
+A loving aunt once served me caldo de pollo (chicken broth) with chopped hot peppers swimming in it while my cousin looked on in jealousy: “All I ever get when I have goma is a lecture.”
 Did it work?
 Heck yeah.
 Got to sweat it out, bitch.

 Months ago, I was researching a “comfort foods around the world” article and couldn’t help but note that my Irish friends all cited “hangovers” as the moments when they needed the most comfort.
 How do the Irish soothe the morning-after misery?
 Fried toast, full Irish breakfast.
 Also, hair of the dog.

-Pickle juice tipped out from the jar is a popular hangover remedy for the manly types.
+Pickle juice tipped out from the jar is a hangover remedy for the manly types.
 Girlier Russian stomachs might prefer Kefir or Ayran.
 Fact: Hangovers take longer to leave a woman’s body than a man’s.
 Just another example of why it’s awesome to be part of the fairer sex.

 Many Italians claim they don’t get hangovers, since drinking is such a natural part of the culture that alcohol abuse is rare.
-But in the case they do experience postumi della sbornia (the closest translation for “hangover” I can wrest out of my friends), spicy and flavorful foods, espresso, and fruit juice are high up on the list of cures.
+But in the case they do experience postumi della sbornia (the closest translation for “hangover” I can wrest out of my friends), spicy and flavorful foods, espresso, and fruit juice are high up on the list of hangover foods.

 Once-tipsy Turks reach for turnip juice and more beer to help settle their stomachs or, even more excitingly, kokoreç – a fast food or streetcart dish made of chopped tomato, thyme, pepper, and seasoned offal.
 The preferred organ meats for this dish are suckling lamb intestines, but sweetbreads, heart, kidneys. and lungs are also popular.
 They’re served on toasted bread and delicious, I’m sure, even when sober.